lucienqchen/lol-match-analysis/README.md

 <iframe src="assets/missingness_tvd_with_observed.html" width=900 height=600 frameBorder=0></iframe>

-As we can see the likelihood of having a TVD that high is 0 and so the values in the golddiffat10 columns are likely not missing at random.
+As we can see the likelihood of having a TVD that high is 0 and so the values in the golddiffat10 columns are likely not missing at random, or NMAR, since it tells us which columns have incomplete data.

 ## Performing a Hypothesis Test